marmelab/ng-admin/UPGRADE-0.3.md

 # Upgrade to 0.3

-0.3 is a majot version, and introduces a few BC breaks.
+0.3 is a major version, and introduces a few BC breaks.

 ## Views